-I was in need of a laptop refresh and while the new 2016 MacBook Pro was not what I was hoping for, I was not willing to switch to Windows 10.
-I have had a little more than a month with the new device and I thought it was time to share my thoughts.
+I needed a laptop refresh, and while the new 2016 MacBook Pro was not what I was hoping for, I was not willing to switch to Windows 10.
+I have had a little more than a month with the new device, and I thought it was time to share my thoughts.
 Read on to learn more!

-- New keyboard: The keys are larger and the new feel is great as well.
-Only compliant is the arrow keys as my fingers just cannot adjust (I do not use them much so not a big deal).
+- New keyboard: The keys are larger, and the new feel is great as well.
+The only compliant is the arrow keys, as my fingers just cannot adjust (I do not use them much, so not a big deal).
 Going back to the old keyboard is difficult now.
-It should be noted that the keys are loud when pressed — this does not bother me, but is likely noticeable by others.
+It should be noted that the keys are loud when pressed — this does not bother me but is likely noticeable by others.

 - Touch ID: So much better than passwords (but I still need to use passwords… more on this in a second)